- Asset Securitization

 - SEC Registered Offerings (Debt and Equity)

 University at Buffalo Law School, The State University of New York, J.D., Finance Transactions, 2005

 - Associate Editor, Buffalo Criminal Law Review

 University of Pittsburgh, B.A., Business Administration and Political Science, 2002

 District of Columbia

-Cory Barry is a partner in Chapman and Cutler’s Banking Department.
+Cory Barry is a partner in Chapman and Cutler’s Banking and Financial Services Department.
 He joined the Firm in 2012.
 Cory’s practice involves representing financial institutions in connection with debt capital markets and structured products transactions.
 He also advises clients on financial regulatory matters, including the Dodd-Frank Wall Street Reform and Consumer Protection Act and related rulemaking initiatives.

 Cory regularly represents financial institutions in connection with the public and private issuance of corporate and asset-backed fixed income securities, asset-based lending, and term issuance and ABCP financing of various assets.
 He has experience with many types of financial assets and other collateral, including automobile loans and leases, credit card receivables, dealer floorplan loans, PACE assessments, student loans, marketplace/peer-to-peer loans and unsecured consumer loans.
 He also has experience in the development and structuring of various derivative products linked to equities, indices, currencies and commodities.

 Cory’s experience includes working on assignment at a client’s debt capital markets origination desk, where he supported the corporate bond underwriting platform and advised on financing transactions and related regulatory matters.